Lighthouses of Guatemala

 5 s.
 Approx. 28 m (92 ft) square skeletal tower, painted with red and white

-photo of the harbor, and Google has a satellite
+horizontal bands.
+No photo available, but Google has a satellite

 view.
 NGA lists this as an aviation light, but there is no airport nearby;